ng-docs/angular-cn/aio/content/guide/security.md

 For cases where this is unavoidable, use the built-in Angular sanitization functions.
 Sanitize untrusted values with the [DomSanitizer.sanitize](api/platform-browser/DomSanitizer#sanitize) method and the appropriate `SecurityContext`.
-That function also accepts values that were marked as trusted using the `bypassSecurityTrust` &hellip; functions, and does not sanitize them, as [described below](#bypass-security-apis).
+That function also accepts values that were marked as trusted using the `bypassSecurityTrust` … functions, and does not sanitize them, as [described below](#bypass-security-apis).

 <a id="bypass-security-apis"></a>